 The Tribal Council may approve subdivisions of an assignment at its sole discretion.
 The approval shall be memorialized by Tribal Council resolution.
 Upon approval, a new certificate of assignment shall be issued for each of the subdivided assignment parcels, including the original Assignee.

 SECTION 12.
-VIOLATIONS AND PENALTIES
+VIOLATIONS, PENALTIES AND EVICTIONS

 VIOLATIONS.